Graeme is a Victoria-based web developer who worked as a bicycle mechanic for three years. He loves writing about bike-related topics.

 As mentioned before, I'd run the smallest front chainring if you expect to ride in a hilly area, or go for the 48 if you crave speed on those flats.

-This Origin8 Track Crankset is a popular seller for good reason.
-It has a definitively classic look that works well with both vintage inspired track builds or colourful fixies built to catch your eye.
+The enduring Origin8 Track Crankset is a popular seller for good reason.
+It has a definitively classic look that works well with both vintage inspired track builds, but also plenty of colour for those fixies built to catch your eye.

 Oh, and it's light, tough as nails, and priced extremely well.

 The set comes equipped with a 46 tooth chainring, which is a good all-around crank for various conditions.
 It's made out of forged aluminum alloy, which makes it as strong and light as you'd expect.

 This inexpensive track-style crankset fits any bike with a square bottom bracket, and you can choose between 165mm, 170mm and 175mm lengths.
 If you're unsure, just grab a tape measure and make sure you'll have enough ground clearance.
 They are drilled for 9/16" pedals.

 It's worth checking out Origin8's full lineup of cranks for sale; they're a solid brand with a pretty impressive reputation.

 That said, these are the ones I reach for most often when putting together a classic looking track ride for a client.